yaleux/yaleui/src/styleguide/index.md

 ## Stacked Table

 To stack a table on small screens, add the class `.stack`.
+To see the below example in action, scale your browser down.

 ```html
 <table class="stack">